AY2223S1-CS2103T-W10-4/tp/docs/UserGuide.md

 Exits the application.

-## Modules
+### Modules

 #### Adding a module: `add module`

-Adds a module to the application.
+This command adds a module to your list!

 To allow our users to easily add modules via their module code, our module information is fetched from [NUSMods](https://nusmods.com/modules?sem[0]=1&sem[1]=2&sem[2]=3&sem[3]=4),